jvandemo/ZendService_Oauth2/README.md

 ));
 ```

-Once you have an access token, you can easily perform GET requests:
+Once you have an access token, you can easily use the client perform GET requests:

 ```
 $response = $client->get('http://api.youwishtoconnect.to/some_endpoint', array('param1', 'value1'));